 Online research has establisthed worldwide compared to classical telephone and personal surveys.
 Thus, a fair share of quantitative interviews is done online already.
 Technological progress and increase of Internet use are essential drivers for digital methods in market-, opinion and social research.
 Nine out of ten households are equipped with Internet access in Austria, with more than three quarters of these households using mobile broadband access and approx. 88% of the Austrians – nearly 75% daily -Â are actively using the Internet on a regular basis.
 (Source: Statistik Austria)

-Crucial advantages of Online research compared to other established methods are speed of response and reduced time in data collection, high data quality with logic and validity checks and interactive questionnaires with new types of survey-questions e.g. ranking of answer-categories by drag & drop.
-In addition, multimedia test-material like TV-spots or product-concepts can easily be integrated into online questionnaires.
+Crucial advantages of Online research compared to other methods are speed of response and reduced time in data collection, high data quality with logic and validity checks and interactive questionnaires with new types of survey-questions e.g. ranking of answer-categories by drag & drop.
 We work with professional Online survey software, offering beside other quality-criteria an automatic routing of questions depending on given answers, comprehensive control of survey-flow and further verifications to guarantee technical quality of your Online surveys.
 Online surveys are self-completed by participants, i.e. filled in without advice of interviewers.
 Hence, interviewer-bias is removed.
 With perceived increase of anonymity, more honest and less social desirable answers are given, especially in regard to sensitive questions .
 Online surveys provide the opportunity for higher samples and representative studies amongst Internet-active people are.

 Mobile methods increase their influence, as the market share of smartphones grows each year.
-We use the strength of mobile market research for younger, mobile target groups and immediate feedback within the momentary environment and in real time.
-Therefore mobile methods are preferably relevant for research questions concerning customs, habits and differences of people in everyday situations.
+We use the strength of mobile market research for younger, mobile target groups and immediate feedback within the context and in real time.
+Therefore mobile methods are preferably relevant for research questions concerning attitudes, habits and differences of people in everyday situations.